 Like the majority of romance readers, I was delighted when I heard about Shonda Rhimes adapting the Bridgerton series by Julia Quinn as her debut Netflix show.
 But I also felt surprised.
 Shows like Scandal and Grey’s Anatomy are edgy, action-packed, and very much set in a contemporary world.
 By contrast, the Bridgerton series includes eight regency romance novels that are sweet, funny, romantic, and full of traditional tropes.
 Two big questions entered my head: What made Shoda Rhimes want to adapt these books, among all the other regency romances out there?
 And what would she do with the source material?
 I will probably never know the answer to the first question.
-But December 25, when the series premiered on Netflix, answered the second.
-And if you feel similarly delighted by the historical details, charming siblings named in alphabetical order, an swoonworthy storylines, here are some books like Bridgerton to read next.
+But when the series premiered on Netflix, I got a good answer to the second.
+And if you feel similarly delighted by the historical details, charming siblings named in alphabetical order, and swoonworthy storylines, here are some books like Bridgerton to read next.

 The Duke and I by Julia Quinn

 Book 1 of the series is probably the most logical book to read if you want to hold onto that Bridgerton magic.
 It features Daphne Bridgerton and Duke Simon Basset’s fake dating storyline.
 Better yet, read your way through the whole series (if you don’t mind potential spoilers for future seasons).
 My personal favorites are Benedict’s story in An Offer from a Gentleman and Eloise’s book To Sir Phillip, With Love.
 But they are all good Regency fun!